-The strongest model, as determined by this experiment went on to translate the Dolly V2 instruction-tuning dataset.
+The strongest model, as determined by this experiment, went on to translate the Dolly V2 instruction-tuning dataset.
 Qomhrá is then fine-tuned on the dataset using Low-Rank Adaptation (LoRA) to create Qomhrá-Instruct.
-Qomhrá-Instruct is then re-benchmarked on the same benchmarks as Qomhrá to evaluate the impact of the data set.
+Qomhrá-Instruct is then re-benchmarked on the same benchmarks as Qomhrá to evaluate the impact of the dataset.